May 24 incident: Background

 On May 20, 1957, a U.S. military court-martial convened in Taipei in the MAAG chapel.
 Reynolds' defense attorney told the jury of five colonels and three sergeants, all of whom served in Taiwan, that Liu was a man intent on raping Reynolds' wife and that Reynolds merely tried to protect his family.
-The prosecution argued that after firing the first shot, Reynolds did not have to capture what he latter claimed was a burglar but instead should have retreated into his home and called police.
+The prosecution argued that after firing the first shot, Reynolds did not have to capture what he later claimed was a burglar but instead should have retreated into his home and called police.
 Thus, he killed Liu out of the heat of anger.
 On May 23, though, the jury acquitted Reynolds of all charges.
 The not-guilty verdict angered ROC citizens who viewed the trial as rigged and could not understand how a person could kill another and not receive some type of punishment.
 Taiwanese were also outraged that an American could claim self-defense in a situation in which there was no evidence that Liu possessed any weapon.